 Support for Carers information can be found on the Nottinghamshire County Council website, including information on Emergency Cards for Carers and Carers Assessments.

-The Macmillan Information and Support Service in Nottingham offer free, confidential support and advice to anyone that needs it, in a safe and comfortable space, whether you are living with cancer, or are a relative, friend or carer of someone who is.
+The Macmillan Information and Support Service based at Nottingham City Hospital and the Queen’s Medical Centre provide a free and confidential drop-in service for anyone affected by cancer, whether you are living with cancer, or are a relative, friend or carer of someone who is.

 Eastwood Memory Cafe is a local charity helping people affected by dementia and their carers to live well